Thorny problems with Molinism #3: the theological grounding objection

 How God knows all truths according to the Bible

-If you do theology forwards instead of backwards, you discover that God’s knowing all truths is not a bald assertion of Scripture—something true “just because”—but rather a deduction from Scripture, based on God’s relationship to the world.
-We find that God “upholds the world by the word of his power” (Hebrews 1:3)—that is, he does not merely cause it to exist initially and then let it run on its own like autonomous machinery.
+If you do theology forwards instead of backwards, you discover that God’s knowing all truths is not a bald assertion of scripture—something true “just because”—but rather a deduction from scripture, based on God’s relationship to the world.
+We find that God “upholds the world by the word of his power” (Heb 1:3)—that is, he does not merely cause it to exist initially and then let it run on its own like autonomous machinery.
 Rather, he causes it to exist moment to moment.

 But it doesn’t make sense to say that God causes a goat, for example, to exist moment to moment—but then to deny that he causes it to exist in the way it does.
 If something exists at all, it exists in a certain way or in a certain state or with certain parts and properties.
 And of course, its way of existing will change moment to moment, with some parts or properties staying the same (the ones that are essential to what it is), and some changing (the ones that are accidental to what it is).

-So for example, at a moment of time t1 the goat will exist in the way of being a goat (because that is its essential nature, its essence); and also in the way of eating the washing (because this is an accidental property of its being a goat).
-But then at a later moment of time, t2, the goat will still exist in the way of being a goat, but also perhaps in the way of not eating the washing, instead standing in a tree (another accident of being a goat, at least in a tree-filled environment).
+So for example, at a moment of time the goat will exist in the way of being a goat (because that is its essential nature); and also in the way of eating the washing (because this is an accidental property of its being a goat).
+But then at a later moment of time, the goat will still exist in the way of being a goat, but also perhaps in the way of not eating the washing, instead standing in a tree (another accident of being a goat, at least in a tree-filled environment).

 People, like goats, have essences and accidents, and the choices we make are among those accidents.
 But the natural implication then is that, if God causes the total existence of our friend Ali moment to moment, then surely he causes both the existence of her essence and her accidents—so he not only causes who she is but also what she does.